The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-As most of you know, I just spent the last three years living in Iwakuni, Japan, which is about 30 kilometers southwest of Hiroshima.
-I loved the immersion of Japanese culture, historical sites, and food.
+As most of you know, I spent the last three years living in Iwakuni, Japan, about 30 kilometers southwest of Hiroshima.
+I loved the immersion in Japanese culture, historical sites, and food.
 Oh, the food!

 I loved taking cooking classes while living in Japan.
 One of my favorites was a 7-course cooking class, and one of those recipes was for Beef Negimaki.

 Beef Negimaki has the most delicious umami flavor.
 Between the fresh, grassy flavor of the scallions, the buttery flank steak, and the sweet and salty sauce, you have an irresistible dish that will make your taste buds go wild.

 I couldn’t achieve the classic umami flavor of Beef Negimaki without Mizkan Mirin.
 With Mizkan, you can easily cook and enjoy authentic Japanese recipes at home with your family!
 They bring the taste of Japan right to your dinner table.